Sky Max with NOW: Funny Woman to Brassic - what's on and how to watch

 Sky Max is available to BT TV customers with a NOW Entertainment Membership.

 What’s new to Sky Max in 2023?
-Top 5 TV series we can’t wait for -
+Top 5 Sky Max TV series we can’t wait for

 1. Funny Woman